measurement-kit/measurement-kit/include/measurement_kit/README.md

 - `"no_file_report"`: (boolean) whether to write a report (i.e. measurement result) file on disk.
 By default set to `false`, meaning that we'll try;

+- `"port"`: (int) allows to override the port for tests that connect to a specific port, such as NDT and DASH;

 - `"randomize_input"`: (boolean) whether to randomize input.
 By default set to `true`, meaning that we'll randomize input;